 Casting the Chicago White Sox As AMC’s Mad Men

-Jul 8, 2014; Boston, MA, USA; Chicago White Sox first baseman Jose Abreu (79) takes the field for batting practice prior to a game against the Boston Red Sox at Fenway Park.
-Mandatory Credit: Bob DeChiara-USA TODAY Sports
+Jul 31, 2014; Detroit, MI, USA; Chicago White Sox center fielder Adam Eaton (1) receives congratulations from first baseman Jose Abreu (79) after scoring in the eighth inning against the Detroit Tigers at Comerica Park.
+Mandatory Credit: Rick Osentoski-USA TODAY Sports

 The 2014 MLB offseason is underway, as is the offseason for AMC’s popular television series Mad Men.
 Let’s assume, for some tragic reason, a strike by the Screen Actor’s Guild perhaps, AMC were forced to temporarily recast the hit series.
 Let’s also assume, for some strange reason, they were forced to choose their male characters from the talented acting pool of the Chicago White Sox.
 Which current White Sox players would fill the roles as AMC’s Mad Men?